 Data types Value ranges xxx_id All objects are referred to by unique integer IDs that are assigned by the system when the objects are created.
 All IDs are represented internally as 32-bit integers.
 Node IDs are an exception.
-IDs in the following ranges are used to identify the various types of objects: node_id: A positive decimal integer greater than or equal to 1 mdisk_grp_id: 0 - 127 • io_grp_id: 0 - 3 (See Note.) • mdisk_id: 0 - 4095 • vdisk_id: 0 - 8191 • copy_id: 0 - 1 • host_id: 0 - 127 • flash_const_grp_id: 0 - 255 • remote_const_grp_id: 0 - 255 fcmap_id: 0 - 4095 rcrel_id: 0 - 8191 • controller_id: 0 - 63 Note: io_group 4 exists but is used only in certain error recovery procedures.
+IDs in the following ranges are used to identify the various types of objects: node_id: A positive decimal integer greater than or equal to 1 mdisk_grp_id: 0 - 127 • io_grp_id: 0 - 3 (See Note.) • mdisk_id: 0 - 4095 • vdisk_id: 0 - 8191 • copy_id: 0 - 1 host_id: 0 - 1023flash_const_grp_id: 0 - 255 • remote_const_grp_id: 0 - 255 • fcmap_id: 0 - 4095 • rcrel_id: 0 - 8191 • controller_id: 0 - 63 Note: io_group 4 exists but is used only in certain error recovery procedures.
 These IDs, like node IDs, cannot be modified by user commands.
-Note: IDs are assigned at run-time by the system and cannot be relied upon to be the same after, for example, the configuration restoration.
-Use object names in preference to IDs when you are working with objects. xxx_list A colon-delimited list of values of type xxx . wwpn_arg The fibre channel worldwide port name (WWPN).
-This is expressed as a 64-bit hexadecimal number, for example: 1A2B30C67AFFE47B These numbers must consist of the characters 0 - 9, a - f, and A - F. A command fails if you enter WWPN 0 in the command string. panel_name A string of up to 6 characters that correspond to the number on the printed label below the APA display on the front panel of a node in the cluster. sequence_number A 32-bit unsigned integer, expressed in decimal. csi_num_arg A 32-bit unsigned integer, expressed in decimal. percentage_arg An 8-bit unsigned integer, expressed in decimal 0 - 100. extent_arg A 32-bit unsigned integer, expressed in decimal. num_extents_arg A 32-bit unsigned integer, expressed in decimal. threads_arg An 8-bit unsigned integer, expressed in decimal, valid values, 1, 3, or 4. velocity_arg The fabric speed in GBps.
+Note: IDs are assigned at run time by the system and cannot be relied upon to be the same after, for example, the configuration restoration.
+Use object names in preference to IDs when you are working with objects. xxx_list A colon-delimited list of values of type xxx. wwpn_arg The fibre-channel worldwide port name (WWPN).
+This is expressed as a 64-bit hexadecimal number, for example: 1A2B30C67AFFE47B These numbers must consist of the characters 0 - 9, a - f, and A - F. A command fails if you enter WWPN 0 in the command string. panel_name A string of up to 6 characters that correspond to the number on the printed label below the display on the front panel of a node in the cluster. sequence_number A 32-bit unsigned integer, expressed in decimal. csi_num_arg A 32-bit unsigned integer, expressed in decimal. percentage_arg An 8-bit unsigned integer, expressed in decimal 0 - 100. extent_arg A 32-bit unsigned integer, expressed in decimal. num_extents_arg A 32-bit unsigned integer, expressed in decimal. threads_arg An 8-bit unsigned integer, expressed in decimal.
+Valid values are 1, 2, 3, or 4. velocity_arg The fabric speed in GBps.
 Valid values are 1 or 2. timezone_arg The ID as detailed in the output of the svcinfo lstimezones command. timeout_arg The command timeout period.
 An integer from 0 to 600 (seconds).

 Data types Value ranges stats_time_arg The frequency at which statistics are gathered.
-15 - 60 minutes in increments of 1 minute. directory_arg Specifies a directory and or filename filter within the specified directory.
-The following directory values are valid: /dumps /dumps/audit /dumps/configs /dumps/lelogs /dumps/feature /dumps/iostats /dumps/iotrace /home/admin/upgrade The filename filter can be any valid filename with or without the wildcard ''.
-The filename filter can be appended to the end of one of the previous directory values. locale_arg The cluster locale setting.
-Valid values are 0 and 3.0 US English (default)3 Japanese key_arg A user-defined identifier for an SSH key.
-A string of up to 30 characters. user_arg Specifies the user, either admin or service. copy_rate A numeric value of 0 - 100. copy_type Specifies the Mirror copy type: Metro or Global.
+Valid values are 1 to 60 minutes in increments of 1 minute. directory_arg Specifies a directory and or file name filter within the specified directory.
+The following directory values are valid: • /dumps • /dumps/audit • /dumps/cimom • /dumps/elogs • /dumps/feature • /dumps/iostats • /dumps/iotrace • /home/admin/upgrade The file name filter can be any valid filename with or without the wildcard ''.
+The file name filter can be appended to the end of one of the previous directory values. locale_arg The cluster locale setting.
+Valid values are 0 and 3. • 0 US English (default) • 3 Japanese key_arg A user-defined identifier for an SSH key.
+A string of up to 30 characters. user_arg Specifies the user: either admin or service. copy_rate A numeric value of 0 - 100. copy_type Specifies the Mirror copy type: Metro or Global.